alexandervpetrov/ribosome/README.md

 Let's begin with the description of what I consider the proper release process.
 You have a project - some version controlled thing, a source code repository for example.
-At some point in time, you decide to fix it state by tagging with version.
+At some point in time, you decide to freeze its state by tagging with version.
 Then you build it, run tests against it, and archive all needed files as the release (release archive).
 You upload the archive to some persistent storage for further use.
 The next step is to deploy the release to some working